RedZunder/Mavlink-serial/README.md

 - [x] <details open><summary>Basic decoding function</summary>
   `decode_mavlink_mssg` decodes [messages of type Mavlink](https://mavlink.io/en/messages/common.html)</details>
   - [ ] Finish decoding function
+  - [ ] Fix live decoding
-- [ ] HEARTBEAT protocol
+- [x] HEARTBEAT protocol
 - [x] Basic command encoding function
   - [ ] Finish encoding function

 # Heartbeat
-The `mavlibk_establish_conversation` function creates and transmits the HEARTBEAT message with basic information of the device.
+The `mavlink_establish_conversation` function creates and transmits the HEARTBEAT message with basic information of the device.
 This is ensured to be called every 1 second thanks to a constant timer (TIM4) set with interrupt.
 The `SYSTEM_ID` is 255, as [recommended by Mavlink](https://mavlink.io/en/messages/common.html#MAV_COMPONENT), and the `COMPONENT_ID` is `MAV_COMP_ID_MISSIONPLANNER(190)`.
 The function saves the `HEARTBEAT` information into a `mavlink_message_t` struct, and then encodes the message in bytes into the `uint8_t* buffer`.
 Finally it's transmitted via UART in interrupt mode.